-Here’s a a spot I wrote for the guy who maintains my quirky well water system.
+Here’s a :60 I wrote for the guy who maintains my quirky well water system.

 And, generally, this spot might be instructive to the broader issue of using advertisers’ voices.
 When I scripted what-you’ll-hear, I tried to write it in-his-voice.
 And I was pleasantly surprised by his delivery.

 AND I did something we should do with all spot copy: Boil-it-down to overt benefit statements, as in this great example, and I think every…single…word of this next spot works:

 Every time I visit a station, I meet with Sales, and leave ‘em a thumb drive fulla “spots that have produced results elsewhere, for businesses just like yours,” magic words on a local direct retail Sales calls.

 Again this year, the NAB Show included the RAB’s “Small & Medium Market Idea Exchange,” and it was was one-money-making-idea-after-another, imaginative concepts and packages that fuel radio’s minor leagues and seem to elude stations in the majors.
 For example?

 Beth Mann manages in a small Kentucky market, and does something that more big-market stations should: a title-sponsored audio page.
 “The Toyota of Hopkinsville Audio Rack” gets mentioned every time the station plugs podcasts, etc.

 Why this is smart, other than the do-re-mi it brings the station, and the frequency it delivers the sponsor?